why-it-works/.github/profile/README.md

 Contribute: Check out our contribution guidelines.​

-Connect: Join our discussions on [Discord].​
+Connect: Join our discussions on [community page](https://github.com/orgs/why-it-works/discussions).​

 Collaborate: Participate in our upcoming projects and initiatives.